 Experience Human Powered Amusement

-Due to the success of the May 20th event this year, Atlanta Streets Alive is returning to North Highland Avenue on Sunday, October 7th from 2pm-6pm.
-This fall event will connect six neighborhoods – Old Fourth Ward, Inman Park, Poncey-Highland, Atkins Park, Midtown and Virginia Highland – along two miles of North Highland Avenue, one mile of Virginia Avenue and nearly two miles of the newly finished Atlanta BeltLine Eastside Trail.
-This means Atlanta citizens will be able to experience five miles of car-free human powered amusement.
+Atlanta Streets Alive is returning to North Highland Avenue on Sunday, October 6th from 2pm-6pm.
+This fall event will connect six neighborhoods – Old Fourth Ward, Inman Park, Poncey-Highland, Atkins Park, Midtown and Virginia Highland – nearly 5 miles of car free entertainment!

-Expect some 15,000 neighbors and fellow Atlantans to come out to the streets.
+Expect some 30,000+ neighbors and fellow Atlantans to come out to the streets.
 Expect bikers, runners, and walkers interacting with dancers, yoga masters, street hockey, four-square, hop-scotch, belly-dancing, bike polo, double-dutch, zumba, capoeira, and so much more along the open streets.
-Expect more than 40 activity partners, including local bikes shops offering minor repairs (Outback Bikes, Intown Bicycles, Snyder Cycles, Sopo Bike Coop, and REI), Truly Living Well Center for Natural Urban Agriculture, Free Poems on Demand, a “Pop Up Art” performance from Park Pride, and even Parkour Basics.
+Expect more than 40 activity partners.
 Activities are free and designed for all ages and all physical activity levels.

 Special Events and Activities